Missy Higgins: Personal life

-From 2004 to 2007, Higgins' sexual orientation was the subject of media speculation based partly on interpretations of her lyrics and her interviews.
+From 2004 to 2007, Higgins's sexual orientation was the subject of media speculation based partly on interpretations of her lyrics and her interviews.
 In an October 2007 interview with Australian lesbian magazine Cherrie, she was asked if she fell under the moniker of "not-so-straight" girls.
-She replied "Um, yeah, definitely. ...
+She replied "Yeah, definitely. ...
 I think sexuality is a fluid thing and it's becoming increasingly more acceptable to admit that you're that way."
 In November 2007, her Myspace page and website reported, "I've been in relationships with both men and women so I guess I fall most easily under the category 'Bisexual'."
+In 2024 it was revealed that she had had a relationship with her female tour manager during those early years.

 In 2013, Higgins began a relationship with Broome playwright and comedian Dan Lee.
 Higgins gave birth to a son in 2015.
 Higgins and Lee were married in March 2016, and she gave birth to a daughter in August 2018.

-In early 2022, Higgins and Lee amicably separated.
+In early 2022, Higgins and Lee separated amicably.
+The songs on her 2024 album, The Second Act, were written during and following the breakup.
+She spoke at some length about her career and relationships on Australian Story in August 2024.